モロッコ

 Enjoy shopping and sightseeing.

-• Private Car Transfer To Casablanca while enjoying scenery that reflects both old and new Morocco.
+• Private Car Transfer Transfer to Casablanca while enjoying scenery that reflects both the new and the old of Morocco.

 Meals B/F:⚪︎ LUN:× DIN:×